What Is NAD Therapy?

 Break free from addiction.

 You have options.
 Talk about them with a treatment provider today.

 As a person abuses drugs and alcohol, their natural amount of NAD is depleted.
 This makes it more difficult for them to convert the energy that is broken down from food.
 It is even speculated that people who naturally produce less NAD are more likely to develop an addiction and potentially a co-occurring disorder.
 Other reasons the body’s natural reserve of NAD would be depleted are:

 - Chronic traumatic encephalopathy (CTE)

 - Neurodegenerative diseases

 It has been determined that the excessive use of drugs and alcohol will deplete the body’s natural stores of NAD.
 Because of this, the brain cannot receive the same energy it usually would from breaking down food.
-NAD Therapy floods the brain with the co-enzyme to replenish its stores, providing three key effects.
+NAD therapy floods the brain with the co-enzyme to replenish its stores, providing 4 key effects.

 - It flushes out all of the drugs that are still in the user’s system.

 - It reduces withdrawal effects, which can be extremely difficult and uncomfortable to tolerate.